Michelle Carter Sentenced To 2.5 Years For Role In Boyfriend's Suicide

 Roy’s father harsh words at the sentencing, declaring that Carter “exploited my son’s weaknesses and used him as a pawn.”
 He may have been hoping for a harsher sentence, but some may instead see the case, which set a legal precedent, used as the basis for legislation pertaining to other cases in which one person coerces another into committing suicide.
 There are already similar laws in 40 states.
 Roy’s mother encouraged that outcome, and hopes it “will save lives some day.”

-If someone you know is struggling emotionally or having thoughts of suicide, call the Suicide Prevent Hotline at 1-800-273-TALK (8255) at any time.
+If you or someone you know is struggling emotionally or having thoughts of suicide, call the Suicide Prevention Hotline at 1-800-273-TALK (8255) at any time.

 (Via CNN)